Quick Answer

 • Add a short label like “LinkedIn” below the code

-Sarah, who owns a women’s clothing boutique, includes her LinkedIn QR code on vendor-facing business cards.
-Store customers rarely use it, but buyers and brand reps do.
+A boutique owner might include a LinkedIn QR code on vendor-facing business cards.
+Walk-in customers rarely use it, but buyers and brand reps do.

 Email Signatures